100+ Simple 360 Feedback Questions That Encourage Employee Development

 Reminding your staff that the 360-degree employee feedback survey is about evolving, not evaluating, can remove a lot of friction!

-💡 For additional guidance, consult our guides on performance review best practices.
+💡 For additional guidance, consult our guide on performance review best practices.

 ➡️ Zavvy makes your 360 feedback process easier